 What does the program curriculum look like?

-Brain residents will spend the first two weeks of the program going through the Google Orientation sessions interlaced with introductory deep learning classes.
+Google AI Residents will spend the first two weeks of the program going through the Google Orientation sessions interlaced with introductory deep learning classes.
 Each resident will then be assigned a short project to be completed within a week, during which longer term project and mentor assignments will take place in tandem.

 How does the project and mentor assignment process work?